mlochbaum/BQN/doc/leading.md

 The other two monadic functions that work on high-rank arguments are Deshape (`⥊`) and First (`⊑`).
 These treat the argument as one long list, ordered by its element indices.
 This ordering privileges leading axes (in fact, it is the reason for the choice of leading axes in the leading axis convention), but these functions can't really be said to work on leading axes: they apply to all axes.

 The Each (`¨`) and Table (`⌜`) modifiers return functions which are the same in the monadic case.
 These functions simply go through all elements of the argument array without regard for its multi-dimensional structure (the operand is applied to elements in index order, matching Deshape; this matters if it has side effects).
-Similarly, monadic scalar functions do not have any sort of leading axis dependence.
+Similarly, monadic arithmetic functions do not have any sort of leading axis dependence.

 ## Dyadic functions